In this article, I share my opinion on what motivates nature photographers, perhaps from a perspective not often considered.

 Snowy Fall Color Reflection

-We are genetically programmed to derive satisfaction from connecting with nature – be it with all of our senses or just one.
-The sharing of nature photography may involve only one sense – sight, but the process of acquiring images always involves more senses – hearing, smell, etc.
+The sharing of nature photography may involve only one sense – sight, but the process of acquiring images almost always involves more senses – for bird photography, especially hearing.

 Male Northern Harrier Drops Vole to Juvenile